tschoof/blog/_posts/2012-09-09-The-Broken-part-of-Spotify.md

 ### Why it's broken
 But when you want to discover new music and/or new artists, that's not what you need, and Spotify acknowledges that.
 That's why when you click on an artist's name, there's his top five tracks and albums.
-But this is where hell begins.
+But this also is where hell begins.
 Take [Elvis Presley](http://spoti.fi/Joh6Ms).
 How many 50 song Best-Of albums do you need?
 Try listen to his albums in chronological order to understand how his music developed via Spotify.
 It's impossible.
 I don't have anything against Best-Ofs, they're great for a quick overview of that artist's work.
 But again: You don't need twenty of them.

 It's even worse with [The Velvet Underground](http://spoti.fi/JQfJqL).
 All the music is there, but it's - you can't even say sorted *wrong*, because it isn't sorted at all.
 Again, "Top Hits".
 Then, "Albums".
 There's four Best-Ofs.
 Then, two albums.
 Then four more Best-Ofs.
 By the way: The year in brackets behind the Album's title is supposed to state the release date, I think.
 But since everything is digitally remastered by now and the most recent re-release date is shown, that information is useless.
 Then, there's a 3CD-release containing the first three albums.
 But without stating that anywhere but on the cover, and the albums being **in.the.wrong.fucking.order.**